weibeld/OLD-weibeld-notes/_aws/aws-vs-gcp-pricing.md

     - $0.040/hour
     - $29.20/month for 3 years
 - Price "all upfront"
-    - $917 upfront payment for 3 years
+    - $917 one-time upfront payment valid for 3 years
     - $0.035/hour
     - **$25.55/month**